HistoriaOffical/docs/masternodes/setup-win-cdmn.rst

 If all goes well you will have a new SSL certificate installed in IIS for your Default Site.
 If the Create certicate failed, check the following things:

 - Is Your firewall is blocking port 80 and port 443?
+- Did you use the correct DNS name when setting up IIS?

 Setup Reverse Proxy from IIS to IPFS
 ------------------------------------